Lightwave vs Z-Wave: Choosing a home automation system

 As the system uses two-way communication forming a mesh, the system range and control available is superior to Lightwave.

-Z wave largely uses plug-in play devices, a factor we dislike purely from an aesthetic point.
+Z-Wave largely uses plug-in and play devices, a factor we dislike purely from an aesthetic point.
 So Lightwave wins on this point.

 If you’re looking for a basic system that’s affordable and aesthetically pleasing, then go with Lightwave.

-However, if you want a system with nearly limitless possibility that can grow as you gain more confidence using home automation and has a wide product range then choose Z wave from the outset.
+However, if you want a system that offers nearly limitless possibility and one that can grow as you gain more confidence using home automation and has a wide product range then choose Z-Wave from the outset.

-Hopefully that answer your questions about Lightwave vs Z wave!
+Hopefully, that answers your questions about Lightwave vs Z-Wave!